Dog Nutrition

-• 1800s: Development of the breed begins in earnest
+• 1800s: Development of the breed begins to a greater extent

-• 1945: The breed is officially recognized as distinct from other coonhound varieties
+• 1945: The breed is officially recognized as different from other coonhound varieties

 • 1946: The United Kennel Club (UKC) recognizes the Treeing Walker Coonhound